 What about echolalia and autism?

 Some children on the autism spectrum may use echolalia differently.
 Their echolalia occurs with greater frequency and lasts for a longer period of time.
-Sometimes people view echolalia in autism as a bad or negative behavior.
+Sometimes people view echolalia as a bad or negative behavior.
 But it can actually be a positive thing on the way toward developing more effective communication skills.

 Here’s the point

-The point is that students with autism who speak with echolalia are attempting to communicate.
+The point is that students who speak with echolalia are attempting to communicate.
 They are participating in the conversation, however, they may not be able to retrieve vocabulary or process information in ways that allow them to use their language in a “more conventional” way.

 Their echolalic language may not accomplish exactly what they want to communicate.
-That’s why it doesn’t surprise me that the boy with autism in the question above also had some behavior problems.
+That’s why it doesn’t surprise me that the boy in the question above also had some behavior problems.
 His communication is not working well for him.